 2. Stand with Giants at the Virginia Museum of Transportation

 The Virginia Museum of Transportation preserves and presents a truly impressive collection, showcasing full size and model trains, bus memorabilia, antique cars, and aviation.
-The scale of the indoor exhibits is modest, but step out back to the Rail Yard, and you’ll find an awesome collection of historic steam and diesel engines, cabooses, and other rail equipment.
+The scale of the indoor exhibits is modest, but wait until you step out back to the Rail Yard.
+The museum is home to an awesome collection of historic steam and diesel engines, cabooses, and other rail equipment.
 The size of the locomotives looming above as you stand beside them is dizzying.
-If you are short on time, the Museum of Transportation should be high on your list of things to do in Roanoke.
+If you are short on time, the Museum of Transportation should be high on your list of things to do in Roanoke Virginia.

 3. Gain a New Perspective at the Taubman Museum of Art

 Another impressive museum in Roanoke’s collection (the small city boasts several in the downtown area) is the Taubman Museum of Art.
 Dedicated to experiences that “inspire, enrich, and promote creativity,” the building’s dramatic exterior evokes the unique attributes of Roanoke’s valley and mountain setting.
-Inside, a bright three-story atrium displays Not Fade Away, a colorful sculpture floating above the ticket desk.
+Inside, a bright three-story atrium displays changing sculptures floating above the ticket desk.
 Changing and permanent exhibits fill the museum’s three floors, along with a cafe and educational space.